-Whichever point you’re at, it’s essential that you understand exactly what your objectives are for the project before investing valuable time and money into it.
+Whichever point you’re at, it’s essential to understand exactly what your objectives are for the project before investing valuable time and money into it.
 Getting to grips with the difference between the various phases of workplace fit out is a great place to start.

-This is where the whole process begins, when the interior space is nothing but an empty shell.
-Core elements have been installed to make the space operational and structurally sound such as cladding, staircases and stairwells, external structure and lift shafts.
+Shell & Core is where the whole process begins, when the interior space is nothing but an empty shell.
+Only the core elements have been installed to make the space operational and structurally sound, such as cladding, staircases and stairwells, external structure and lift shafts.

 Once the Shell & Core phase is complete, you then have a blank canvas on which personalisation and unique internal structuring can start to take shape.

-Now the foundations are in place, the next level of personalisation can take place.
+Once the structural foundations are in place and the Shell & Core phase is finalised, the next level of personalisation can take place.
 This part of the process encompasses elements including things like raised flooring, partition walls, suspended ceilings, pillars, beams and any necessary surface finishes.

 What is a Cat B office fit out?